adarsh-K-R/Domain-Details-Finder/README.md

 ## Introduction

-The **Domain Details Finder** is a versatile tool designed to extract details of public domains, including the owner's name, address, and phone number.
+The **Domain Details Finder** is a versatile tool designed to extract details of public domains, including the owner's name, email, and phone number.
 It then stores the results in a CSV file and emails it to a specified email address.
 This tool is also equipped to run on a schedule, automating the domain detail extraction process.
 It keeps track of any errors that may occur and logs them in a separate error file.

 ## Features

-- Extracts owner's name, address, and phone number for public domains.
+- Extracts owner's name, email, and phone number for public domains.
 - Stores extracted data in a CSV file.
 - Emails the CSV file to a pre-specified email address.
 - Automated execution using cron jobs (node-schedule).